 Research on Infant Brain Development

 Brain research has shed some light on how and when children learn best.
-What follows is a list of the top research findings we find most useful to showing what you can do to help your child reach her highest learning potential.
+Below, we've compiled our top research supported reasons for providing children with early learning experiences and how you can support your child in reaching his highest learning potential.

 - Nature + Nurture = Your Child's Learning Potential.
-A person's learning ability depends on both nature (her innate characteristics) and environment (her surroundings).
-Support your child's natural abilities by giving her a safe, positive environment and making your care loving and consistent, both of which will build her trust and confidence, enabling her to optimize her learning and development.
+A person's learning ability depends on both nature (his innate characteristics) and environment (his surroundings).
+Support your child's natural abilities by giving his a safe, positive environment and making your care loving and consistent, both of which will build his trust and confidence, enabling his to optimize his learning and development.

 - Permanent Brain Connections = Learning.
 Learning occurs when brain connections are strengthened and made permanent.
 One way to help your child's brain make these permanent connections is by repeating experiences and creating a routine.
 With repetition, you can support your child's understanding of people, activities, and objects.

 - Use It or Lose It.
-Your child was born with approximately 100 billion brain cells, ingredients for learning, thinking, and working her body's systems.
+Your child was born with approximately 100 billion brain cells, ingredients for learning, thinking, and working his body's systems.
 With plenty of sensory input and rich, varied experiences, your child will form up to 1 quadrillion (1,000,000,000,000,000) brain connections by age three, twice the number found in adult brains!
-After toddlerhood, your child's brain begins to slow the building of synaptic connections and instead remove connections that are not strengthened by repeated use.
-It is very important to expose your child to many interesting sensory experiences and activities early on so that she can build her brain connections and knowledge from the get go!
+After toddlerhood, his brain begins to slow the building of synaptic connections and instead remove connections that are not strengthened by repeated use.
+It is very important to expose his to many interesting sensory experiences and activities early on so that he can build his brain connections and knowledge from the get go!

 - Rich and New Learning Experiences Optimize Learning.
 Your child learns best from exposure to new and interesting experiences and stimuli.
-The more exciting and unique the experience is to your child, the greater the number of brain connections are made between neurons!
-Because the brain focuses on what's new and/or different (e.g. big vs. small, fuzzy vs. smooth), offering your child rich learning experiences during his early years can boost her brain size and function by increasing her total number of brain connections by 20-30%!!
+The more exciting and unique the experience is to his, the greater the number of brain connections are made between neurons!
+Because the brain focuses on what's new and/or different (e.g. big vs. small, fuzzy vs. smooth), offering your child rich learning experiences during his early years can boost his brain size and function by increasing his total number of brain connections by 20-30%!!
 So keep it fresh and interesting!

 - Adequate Sleep Is Critical to Your Child's Learning.
-When your child is awake, she is actively taking in all of the stimuli and experiences the world has to offer her.
-Even though this new information is entering her brain, it is not "learned" until after her brain is able to process it during deep sleep.
-Sleep allows your child's mind to strengthen brain connections, increasing the potential of her reasoning, understanding, learning, and memory.
+When your child is awake, he is actively taking in all of the stimuli and experiences the world has to offer his.
+Even though this new information is entering his brain, it is not "learned" until after his brain is able to process it during deep sleep.
+Sleep allows your child's mind to strengthen brain connections, increasing the potential of his reasoning, understanding, learning, and memory.

 - Your Child Can Hear and Differentiate the Tonal Sounds of all Languages at Birth.
 Young children are capable of learning and making a wide variety of sounds and tones during their early years, including sounds from other languages you may find impossible to imitate!
 Take this opportunity to boost language development, by making sounds, talking, singing, and reading.
 If you like, you can also support multiple language learning at this time.